Ramkat12/distributed-systems-project/README.md

 ![Hash function comparison across N](analysis/a4_scalability_comparison.png)

-Both configurations track the ideal closely, showing that good distribution comes from the general approach — hashing plus virtual nodes — rather than being fragile to the exact formula chosen.
+Both configurations track the ideal closely, showing that good distribution comes from the general approach,hashing plus virtual nodes — rather than being fragile to the exact formula chosen.

 ## Additional Materials